Learning to Listen -

-Horses live in a herd with a social structure that has a clearly defined hierarchy and division of tasks.
+Horses live in a herd with a social structure in which we can identify a defined hierarchy and division of tasks.

-In the same way as amongst each other, horses constantly communicate with the person approaching, to position themselves and to find out whether they could accept their counterpart as "herd leader" and thus trust him.
+In the same way as among each other, horses constantly communicate with the person approaching, to position themselves and to find out whether they could accept their counterpart as "herd leader" and thus trust him.

 In this workshop we will learn the basics of this body language.

 This demands a clear understanding of respect and responsibility, and it demands great clarity and inner readiness to inquire and listen to ourselves and to another, extremely sensitive nature.

 Experience with horses is no requirement to participate in this workshop: This is primarily about learning a completely present and watchful way of communication through the body.